You either do - or you don't.

 - Good toners contain alcohol as an astringent - when you can't feel it on your face anymore - it's time to step it up a notch!

-This is utter bollocks.
+This is utter nonsense.
 And has always driven me crazy.

 Why not just use nail polish remover and be done with it?

 Think of a toner as the condiment part of your sandwich: yes, you can make a sandwich using just bread and ham/cheese (not marmite - gag) - but how much better does that sandwich work with butter/mayo?
 It binds it all together and facilitates the process!